Dallas Clark: Tampa Bay Buccaneers

 Clark signed a one-year contract with the Tampa Bay Buccaneers on May 21, 2012.
 He finished the season with 47 receptions for 435 yards and 4 touchdowns.

 Baltimore Ravens

 On August 13, 2013, Clark signed a one-year contract with the Baltimore Ravens.
 He finished the season with 31 receptions for 343 yards and 3 touchdowns.

 Retirement

 On June 18, 2014, Clark signed a one-day contract with the Colts, so that he could retire as a member of the team.

 NFL career statistics

 Personal life

-Clark and his wife, Karen, reside with their three children in Livermore, Iowa.
-They also hold residence in Zionsville, Indiana.
+Clark and his wife, Karen have three children (Dane, Camden, Hazel) and live in Livermore, Iowa.
+They also have a home in Zionsville, Indiana.

-Clark guest starred in the CBS hit show Criminal Minds as San Diego Police officer Austin Kent in the episode "The Stranger", fulfilling an acting dream."
+Dallas Clark guest starred in the CBS hit show Criminal Minds as San Diego police officer Austin Kent in the episode "The Stranger".
+Clark said of the experience, "This is fulfilling a dream of mine of being an actor."